PX4/PX4-user_guide/en/getting_started/flight_modes.md

 [<img src="../../assets/site/difficulty_2.svg" title="Difficulty (Easy)" width="30px" />](#key_difficulty)&nbsp;[<img src="../../assets/site/remote_control.svg" title="Manual/Remote control required" width="30px" />](#key_manual)&nbsp;

-[Altitude Mode](../flight_modes/altitude.md) is the safest non GPS guided mode appropriate for beginners learning how to fly.

-In this mode the altitude is controlled by the PX4 autopilot.
-At 50% throttle the aircraft will hold its current altitude.
-If you want to descend just lower the throttle below center or if you need to climb push the throttle over the center.
-The further the throttle stick is from the center position the larger the climb or descent rate you will have.
-In Altitude Mode you have full angle control over Pitch, Roll and Yaw.
-Once you center all the sticks you will have a hovering aircraft at the current altitude.
+[Altitude mode](../flight_modes/altitude_mc.md) is a *relatively* easy-to-fly RC mode in which roll and pitch sticks control vehicle movement in the left-right and forward-back directions (relative to the "front" of the vehicle), yaw stick controls rate of rotation over the horizontal plane, and throttle controls speed of ascent-descent.

+When the sticks are released/centered the vehicle will level and maintain the current *altitude*.
+If moving in the horizontal plane the vehicle will continue until any momentum is dissipated by wind resistance.
 If the wind blows the aircraft will drift in the direction of the wind.

+> **Tip** *Attitude mode* is the safest non-GPS manual mode for new fliers.
+It is just like [Manual/Stabilized](#manual_stabilized_mc) mode but additionally stabilizes the vehicle altitude when the sticks are released.

+The diagram below shows the mode behaviour visually (for a [mode 2 transmitter](../getting_started/rc_transmitter_receiver.md#transmitters-for-aircraft)).

 ![MC Altitude Mode](../../images/flight_modes/altitude_MC.png)